apache/lucene-solr/dev-tools/solrnightlybenchmarks/README.md

 ## [D] Accessing Output

      * Please open localhost:4444 OR IP:4444 on your favorite browser as configured by the administrator.
+     * If you plan to change jetty port number please use your configured port number instead of 4444.

 ## [D-1] Sample Output
      * The page that you will access will look like the following.